Self-supervised debiasing using low rank regularization

 \section{Abstract}

-{Spurious correlations can cause strong biases in deep neural networks, impairing generalization ability.
-While most of existing debiasing methods require full supervisions on either spurious attributes or target labels, training a debiased model from a limited amount of both annotations is still an open issue.
-To overcome such limitations, we first examined an interesting phenomenon by the spectral analysis of latent representations: spuriously correlated, easy-to-learn attributes make neural networks inductively biased towards encoding lower effective rank representations.
+Spurious correlations can cause strong biases in deep neural networks, impairing generalization ability.
+While most existing debiasing methods require full supervision on either spurious attributes or target labels, training a debiased model from a limited amount of both annotations is still an open question.
+To address this issue, we investigate an interesting phenomenon using the spectral analysis of latent representations: spuriously correlated attributes make neural networks inductively biased towards encoding lower effective rank representations.
 We also show that a rank regularization can amplify this bias in a way that encourages highly correlated features.
-Motivated by these observations, we propose a self-supervised debiasing framework that is potentially compatible with unlabeled samples.
-We first pretrain a biased encoder in a self-supervised manner with the rank regularization, serving as a semantic bottleneck to enforce the encoder to learn the spuriously correlated attributes.
+Leveraging these findings, we propose a self-supervised debiasing framework potentially compatible with unlabeled samples.
+Specifically, we first pretrain a biased encoder in a self-supervised manner with the rank regularization, serving as a semantic bottleneck to enforce the encoder to learn the spuriously correlated attributes.
 This biased encoder is then used to discover and upweight bias-conflicting samples in a downstream task, serving as a boosting to effectively debias the main model.
-Remarkably, the proposed debiasing framework significantly improves the generalization performance of self-supervised learning baselines and, in some cases, even outperforms state-of-the-art supervised debiasing approaches.}
+Remarkably, the proposed debiasing framework significantly improves the generalization performance of self-supervised learning baselines and, in some cases, even outperforms state-of-the-art supervised debiasing approaches.